hashicorp/terraform-provider-aws/website/docs/d/iam_policy.html.markdown

 * `arn` - (Optional) The ARN of the IAM policy.
 * `name` - (Optional) The name of the IAM policy.
 You must use either ARN or name to fetch information about IAM policy.
+* `path_prefix` - (Optional) The path to the IAM policy.
+This parameter allows a string of characters consisting of either a forward slash (/) by itself or a string that must begin and end with forward slashes.
+E.G. `/service-role/`

 ## Attributes Reference